 - (49) a.
-All the water in these lakes is polluted. - b.
+All the water in the lake is polluted. - b.
 The sand in the truck weighs twelve tons. - c.
 The boys carried all the sand to the back yard. - d.
 The crane lifted all the sand.

-In (49a) the predicate of being polluted applies to any sample of "the water in the lake"; this distribution is called 'parts'.
+In (49a) the predicate of being polluted applies to any sample of "the water in the lake"; this interpretation is called 'homogeneous'; the distribution is 'parts'.
 In (49b) the predicate of weighing 12 tons applies to the quantities of sand taken together, so this is a form of collective quantification.
 In (49c) the boys did not carry every quantity of sand, but certain quantities that together make up "all the sand", similar to (48b) above; sentence (49d) can be considered to be ambiguous between such a reading and a collective reading.